Satte Pe Satta Remake: Anushka Sharma Replaces Deepika Padukone In This Hrithik Roshan Starrer?

 Recently, while speaking to Bollywood Hungama, Hrithik confirmed doing Satte Pe Satta remake and was quoted as saying, "I have about 3-4 scripts with me right now.
 I still have to read them all and then accordingly I will make up my mind about the next film.
 Satte Pe Satta remake might be one of them."

 Are you excited to watch Anushka and Hrithik together?
-Meanwhile, Anushka is currently holidaying with her hubby, Virat Kohli.
-Whereas, Hrithik is basking in the success of his latest release, Super 30.
+Meanwhile, Anushka is currently holidaying with her hubby, Virat Kohli whereas, Hrithik is basking in the success of his latest release, Super 30.